CompletelyUnbelievable/ChangeOutage/BetterDiscord101/ImageIssues/README.md

 # Images Not Loading

-<div>In order for images to load as backgrounds or otherwise in BetterDiscord the image link must contain:<br>
+<div>In order for images to load as backgrounds or otherwise in BetterDiscord the image link must contain:<br><br>

   <ul>
     <li>HTTPS at the beginning of the link to the image.</li>